tubemogul/nscapi/README.md

 command-line arguments have a higher priority than the environment variables.

 ```
-Usage of nscapi:
+Usage of ./nscapi:
   -api-ip string
     	IP the API should listen on.
 Default to the NSCAPI_API_IP environment variable.
 Fallback: 0.0.0.0 (default "0.0.0.0")
   -api-port uint
     	Port the API should listen on.
 Default to the NSCAPI_API_PORT environment variable.
 Fallback: 8080 (default 8080)

-  -nsca-server-encryption uint
-    	Number corresponding to the encryption to be used by the NSCA server.
-Default to the NSCAPI_NSCA_ENCRYPTION environment variable.
-Fallback: 0.
-See 'DECRYPTION METHOD' on https://github.com/NagiosEnterprises/nsca/blob/master/sample-config/nsca.cfg.in for more details.
-Must be <27.
+  -api-templates-root string
+    	Root directory the API should use to look for its templates (root.tmpl and reports_element.tmpl).
+Default to the NSCAPI_API_TEMPLATES_ROOT environment variable.
+Fallback: templates (default "templates")

+  -api-custom-fields-root string
+    	Root directory the API should use as root of the custom fields hierarchy.
+Default to the NSCAPI_API_CUSTOM_FIELDS_ROOT environment variable.
+Fallback: custom_fields (default "custom_fields")

   -nsca-server-ip string
     	IP the NSCA server should listen on.
 Default to the NSCAPI_NSCA_IP environment variable.
 Fallback: 0.0.0.0 (default "0.0.0.0")
+  -nsca-server-port uint
+    	Port the NSCA server should listen on.
+Default to the NSCAPI_NSCA_PORT environment variable.
+Fallback: 5667 (default 5667)

   -nsca-server-password string
     	Password the NSCA server should use.
 Default to the NSCAPI_NSCA_PASSWORD environment variable.
 Fallback: ''

-  -nsca-server-port uint
+  -nsca-server-encryption uint
-    	Port the NSCA server should listen on.
-Default to the NSCAPI_NSCA_PORT environment variable.
-Fallback: 5667 (default 5667)
+    	Number corresponding to the encryption to be used by the NSCA server.
+Default to the NSCAPI_NSCA_ENCRYPTION environment variable.
+Fallback: 0.
+See 'DECRYPTION METHOD' on https://github.com/NagiosEnterprises/nsca/blob/master/sample-config/nsca.cfg.in for more details.
+Must be <27.

 ```
+The list of encryption algorithm code number can be found [here](https://github.com/NagiosEnterprises/nsca/blob/master/sample-config/nsca.cfg.in)

 In this example, the API server will run on port 8081 (listening on all available network interfaces), the NSCA server will be listening on localhost